2lambda123/iotaledger-wasp/documentation/docs/guide/chains_and_nodes/chain-rotation.md

 wasp-cli chain change-access-nodes accept ${node_pub_key}
 ```

-Run that command for each public key.
+Run that command for each new access node public key.
+Wait for the new access nodes to be fully synced before issuing the `rotate` command.

 ## Run DKG